Guide to the Best Tea Rooms in Paris

 Aki Café, 75 rue Sainte-Anne, Paris 2

 Ever since I tasted the most exquisite Doriyaki pancakes in Japan filled with anko, the perfect concoction of lightly sweetened azuki red bean paste, I’ve been looking for the equivalent experience in Paris.
 Here at Tomo is a real gastronomic pleasure that takes the Dorayaki to another level, topping the fluffy Japanese pancake with delicious edible art (e.g. lemon & yuzu).
 Try the traditional dorayaki but the seasonal specials are a must.
+For example, try their tarte tatin served on a fluffy doriyaki with a surprising centre of mouth-watering blackcurrant (cassis).
+My plus points: pastries are very delicate and not that sweet.

 The most exquisite of Japanese teatime patisserie, their ‘wagashi’ (mini cakes) are all around the seasons with Matcha green tea, yuzu, sesame and plum flower to accompany their teas.